You've greeted your seatmate, and located your headphones.

 E. Cry.

-F. Recline YOUR seat, and lie down in the lap of the person behind YOU, so that HE or SHE can count the hairs on YOUR head.
+F. Recline YOUR seat, and lie down into the lap of the person behind YOU, so that HE or SHE can count the hairs on YOUR head.

-G. Haul off and slap the daylights out of yourself so you'll be rendered unconscious, thus spending the entire flight not knowing if the seat in front of you is back, upright, or swinging from the ceiling.
+G. Haul off and slap the daylights out of yourself, so you'll be rendered unconscious, thus spending the entire flight not knowing, nor caring, whether the seat in front of you is back, upright, or swinging from the ceiling.

 If you can find a sympathetic flight attendant, you're fortunate, blessed, and depending on the airline, possibly dreaming.

-If all you've got, on your particular hellish flight, are sarcastic, antsy, tired, overworked, power-hungry people who have forgotten ALL about customer service, and only view themselves as post 9/11 sky police, don't even THINK about asking for ANYTHING.
+If all you've got, on your particular hellish flight, are sarcastic, antsy, tired, racist, over-worked, power-hungry people who have forgotten ALL about customer service, and only view themselves as post-9/11 sky police, don't even THINK about asking for ANYTHING.

 The apparent correct answer, in these days of behaving badly, is for you to behave as rudely and as inconsiderately as the person in front of you, recline YOUR seat, and inconvenience the person BEHIND you.

-Seems like 'two wrongs making a wrong' is the way to go on occasion, these days, and sometimes, it's just 'too much like right' to acknowledge and correct gross errors in morality.
+Apparently, “two wrongs making a wrong”, is the way to go on occasion, these days, and sometimes, it's just “too much like right” to acknowledge and correct gross errors in morality.

 If you're sorta tall like me, knees against the seat in front of you are inevitable--especially if the person, sitting IN the seat in front of you, decides to recline.